atyryshkina/algorithm-performance-analysis/README.md

 The Main Galaxy dataset contains runtime data for 1372 different tools that were run on the Galaxy Servers over the past five years.
 A statistical summary of those tools, ordered by most popular, can be found [here](summary_of_tools.csv).
 The runtimes are in minutes.

+A note about the tools' versions listed in the dataset should be made here.
+The versions are the version of the Galaxy wrapper of the tool, not the version of the underlying tool itself.

 The Galaxy server has three different clusters with different hardware specifications.
 The hardware on which a job was run is recorded in the dataset.
 [I need to put hardware specs here. or a link to them]